 The Caribbean is a part of me.
-It's my favourite silver-and-topaz earrings coveted in St. Lucia, and the Jamaican mango-salsa recipe I've shared with my entire family.
+It’s my favorite silver-and-topaz earrings coveted in St. Lucia, and the Jamaican mango-salsa recipe I’ve shared with my entire family.
 Most of all, the Caribbean sings inside my living spaces.
 The trinkets and treasures collected on my travels turn keepsakes into expressions of island spirit.

 If you’re wondering what defines Caribbean décor, it’s not about rum-barrel tables or lampshades glued with seashells.
 Oh no!
 Caribbean style celebrates artistic beauty enmeshed with nature’s bounty.
 It’s also a hodgepodge of heritage: the perfectly imperfect pairings of indigenous West Indies culture and European influences.
 Bahamian junkanoo crafts and delicate Dutch lace; fine white china served on hand-woven sea grass mats; elegance and simplicity; indoor and outdoor living.

 When you cruise the Caribbean, leave extra room in your suitcase and wallet for shopping, as well as a camera for decorating inspiration.
 Here are some suggested items to add to your itineraries and vision board: